By Billy Shears, 180 Degrees News

 In response to The Labour leader’s remarks a spokesperson for the pro-Israeli Zionist Freedom Lobby Group in London states ‘We are still hugely outraged at British Labour Party leader Jeremy Corbyn saying he liked a mural with offensive stereotypical Jewish characteristics.
 It really hurt our feelings that he condoned a racist mural but what hurts us more is that he still continues to object to Israeli policies against the Palestinians and also that he met with the wrong Jews today, the ones that don’t agree with Israeli government policy.

 Racism/antisemitism, have no place in modern day politics in Britain, just as there is no place for Palestinians in Israel.
 You think you have good anti-Jewish murals in the UK, wait until you see the murals, T-shirts and things our politicians in Israel say about Palestinians.
-I realise that some may find that a hypocrisy, that a persecuted people will persecute another people, but you can’t criticise a cat for scratching a mouse that itself was bitten by a dog.
+I realise that some may find that a hypocrisy, that a persecuted people will persecute another people, but you can’t criticise a cat that was previously bitten by a dog for scratching a mouse.

 Jeremy Corbyn says he wants an impartial commission set up to investigate the defensive Israeli military policy of protecting the Israeli border with live ammunition from highly dangerous Palestinian youths armed with stones and aggressively fluttering Palestinian flags.
 Reading between the lines what he is actually saying is that he condones or denies what happened in Auschwitz.